ColumbusStateWorkforceInnovation/Java-IV-course-outline/lab-4/README.md

 - [ ] Write a unit test for POST and PUT that, when null, verifies the response body contains a `fieldErrors` JSON object with a `price` property and a value of "must not be null".
 - [ ] Add a `@Size` validation constraint on `MenuItem.price` with a min size of 1 and a max of 20.
 - [ ] Write a unit test for POST and PUT that, when the length is outside these bounds, the response body contains a `fieldErrors` JSON object with a `price` property and a value of "Please enter a price up to 20 characters in length".
-- [ ] Add a unit test for PUT that verifies the `id` in the URL matches the `id` in the request body and, if not, returns a 409 CONFLICT status,
+- [ ] Add a unit test for PUT that verifies the `id` in the URL matches the `MenuItem.id` in the request body and, if not, returns a 409 CONFLICT status,

 ## Notes